 This is a clever feature.
 If there's a particular area you want to keep an eye on, then you can outline that zone and Nest Aware will alert you if something happens in that area.

 It's not just about security.
-Nest Cam will also capture funny things, unfunny things, bad things, good things, all of which you might want to share.
+The Nest Cam cameras and Nest Hello will also capture funny things, unfunny things, bad things, good things, all of which you might want to share.

 How much does Nest Aware cost?